Skip to content

 timer.stop()

-It's also possible to set the decimals when initiating the Timer:
+It's also possible to set the decimals when initiating the Timer.
+This will last throughout the session (unless overridden by a specific thread):

 Python